varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

   * Create a company called `Willow Garage. <https://en.wikipedia.org/wiki/Willow_Garage>`_
   * From this org we get OpenCV, PCL, ROS, PR2 Robot, and many spin outs.

-* ~2012 Willow Garage Folds, Open Robotics emerges.
+* ~2012 Willow Garage folds, Open Robotics emerges.

   * 2017 ROS 2 Begins to move ROS out of the lab (it was already out of the lab).
   * Address security and robustness concerns.